souadie/CSC4202-iktr/algorithm_paradigm.md

 # Algorithm Paradigm

 ## Algorithm Selection
-To solve the exam scheduling problem, we have chosen graph algorithms due to their ability to model complex constraints and relationships effectively.
-We will use graph coloring to ensure no two exams with common students are scheduled at the same time.
+To solve the exam scheduling problem, we have chosen an extended graph algorithm approach due to its ability to model complex constraints and relationships effectively.
+We will use a modified graph coloring algorithm combined with constraint satisfaction techniques to ensure all constraints are met.

 ## Pseudocode